Week 16 NFL betting guide: Picks, advice for every game

 Sharp: The Redskins are still mathematically alive for the playoffs, but their weekly injury report reads like a CVS receipt and Josh Johnson is the starting QB.
 This team has won just two games over the second half of the season -- against the Buccaneers (despite allowing over 500 yards) and last week against the Jaguars (who gave it away late while playing multiple second-stringers).

-The biggest matchup will be the run game of the Titans
+The biggest matchup will be the Titans' run game